Last Christmas: Glee cast version

 The song was covered by the cast of Glee, led by Lea Michele, Cory Monteith with Amber Riley, and was released in 2009 exclusively on iTunes as a charity single, then in 2010 on Glee: The Music, The Christmas Album.
-The song entered the Billboard Hot 100, becoming the first time a cover version of the song appeared on the chart.
+The song entered the Billboard Hot 100, becoming the first time a cover version of the song appeared on that chart.

 Charts

 Joe McElderry version

 British singer Joe McElderry covered the song in 2011.
 This version was released as a single on 19 December 2011, an EP was also released digitally in Ireland on 4 November 2011, and in the UK on 7 November 2011.
-Joe McElderry's version is taken from his third studio album, Classic Christmas, released 28 November 2011.
+McElderry's version is taken from his third studio album, Classic Christmas, released 28 November 2011.
 7th Heaven Remix & Production have done a remix for the song.

 A short music video was made using footage which was filmed for the Classic Christmas's album advertising, it features McElderry outside in the snow, collecting logs and taking them to a large house preparing for a Christmas party, a similar video was made for McElderry's version of "O Come All Ye Faithful".
 The advert and both videos were directed by Steve Lucker.

 Ariana Grande version

-"Last Christmas" is a song by American singer Ariana Grande.
-The song serves as the lead single from Grande's Christmas Kisses.
-It was released on 19 November 2013 in the iTunes Store.

-Grande's cover draws primarily from pop music, contemporary R&B and soul and also includes newly written lyrics in place of some of the originals.
-The verses have been described as "bouncier" than the original melody.
+The American singer Ariana Grande covered "Last Christmas" on her 2013 EP Christmas Kisses.
+It was released as a single on 19 November 2013 in the iTunes Store.
+Grande's cover draws primarily from pop music, contemporary R&B and soul and also alters some lyrics.
+The verses have been described as having a more poppy and R&B vibe than the original.